E2359/recipe-health-analysis/README.md

 Compared to the baseline model, I added more nutrition-related features, including total_fat, sugar, sodium, and saturated_fat.
 I also engineered new features: log_minutes, steps_per_minute, carbs_per_calorie, and fat_per_calorie.
 These features make sense for this prediction task because protein is part of the overall nutrition profile of a recipe.
 For example, carbs_per_calorie and fat_per_calorie help describe what kind of nutrients make up the recipe, while steps_per_minute gives a rough idea of recipe complexity.

 I used GridSearchCV to tune the Random Forest hyperparameters.
 The hyperparameters I searched over were n_estimators, max_depth, and min_samples_leaf.
 I tuned these because n_estimators controls the number of trees in the forest, max_depth controls how complex each tree can become, and min_samples_leaf controls how many samples must be in each leaf.
 These settings help balance model flexibility and overfitting.
+The best hyperparameters selected by GridSearchCV were max_depth = None, min_samples_leaf = 1, and n_estimators = 100.

 The final Random Forest model had an RMSE of about 21.32 and an R² value of about 0.77.
 This is an improvement over the baseline model, which had an RMSE of about 31.79 and an R² value of about 0.50.
 Since the final model has a lower RMSE, its protein predictions are closer to the true protein values on average.
 The higher R² also means the final model explains more of the variation in protein.